M.K. Crawford, G. Burns, et al.

 A modulated electron beam has been used as a scanning heat probe to examine the thermal contact properties of solid/solid interfaces.
 The infrared radiation emitted from target spherical particles resting on a planar metal surface was measured as a function of electron beam modulation frequency.
 The results permit the evaluation of a thermal response time based on a simple model of the particle/substrate system.
 The model proposes that the principle cooling mechanism for small spheres is thermal conduction into the substrate through a contact zone which scales as the radius of the particle.

-G. Burns, M.K.
-Crawford, et al.
+M.K.
+Crawford, G. Burns, et al.

 Physical Review B

-H. Ermert, F.H.
+M. Pomerantz, F.H.
 Dacol, et al.

-Gerald Burns, F.H.
-Dacol, et al.
+In-Sang Yang, G. Burns, et al.

 Physical Review B